etherdelta/etherdelta.github.io/docs/SMART_CONTRACT.md

 ## High level overview

-At a high level, ForkDelta functions just like a normal exchange.
-Unlike a traditional exchange, which has all of its business logic defined and executed on a private server owned by a company, ForkDelta's business logic is defined and executed in a smart contract on the public, decentralized [Ethereum](https://ethereum.org) blockchain.
-The ForkDelta GUI (Graphical User Interface) is designed to let you interact with the current smart contract without having to deal with the low-level details of blockchain transactions.
+At a high level, coinEstate functions just like a normal exchange.
+Unlike a traditional exchange, which has all of its business logic defined and executed on a private server owned by a company, coinEstate's business logic is defined and executed in a smart contract on the public, decentralized [Ethereum](https://ethereum.org) blockchain.
+The coinEstate GUI (Graphical User Interface) is designed to let you interact with the current smart contract without having to deal with the low-level details of blockchain transactions.

 The current smart contract allows you to deposit or withdraw Ether or any [ERC-20](https://github.com/ethereum/EIPs/issues/20) Ethereum token.

-Like any other exchange, ForkDelta has an order book of resting orders.
+Like any other exchange, coinEstate has an order book of resting orders.
 A resting order consists of a price, volume, expiration time (measured in blocks), and signature.
 In effect, it represents a signed intent to trade.
 When you create a new resting order, it gets broadcast to an off-chain order book server.
-The primary benefit of storing resting orders off-chain is that you don't have to create an Ethereum transaction and pay gas to submit a resting order.
-ForkDelta does have a backup mechanism that allows orders to be submitted with on-chain transactions.
+The primary benefit of storing resting orders off-chain is that you don't have to create an Ethereum transaction and pay gas to submit a resting order. coinEstate provides a backup mechanism that allows orders to be submitted with on-chain transactions.

 When a counterparty decides to trade your resting order, he submits a transaction to the smart contract with your signed intent to trade and the volume he wishes to trade.
 The smart contract checks the signature, makes sure you and the counterparty both have enough funds to cover the trade, and then executes the trade by moving funds between accounts.